- Depot Park

 Start your day by parking your car at Depot Park.
 This park hosts the historic railroad depot.
 Originally located right down by river, it was donated to the City and moved to its current location.
-The depot was also the inspiration for the first stop in this itinerary, the park gateway.
+The depot also provided inspiration for the first stop in this itinerary – the park gateway.

 Continue up the hill to three installations.
-Each of these installations were unveiled in 2013 and tell the story of an era of Duvall’s history.
+Unveiled in 2013, each of these installations tell the story of an era of Duvall’s history.

-The first piece called ‘Origins’ was created by local artist Dan Cautrell and uses metal and textured and colored concrete to honor the early years of Duvall and the pioneering spirit that established the City.
-The sculpture is in the shape of a canoe to reflect the tribal roots and importance of the river.
+The first piece called ‘Origins’, created by local artist Dan Cautrell, uses metal and textured and colored concrete to honor the early years of Duvall and the pioneering spirit that established the City.
+The sculpture’s canoe shape reflects the tribal roots and importance of the river.
 It also features natural scenes, railroad, and farming.

 Continuing up the hill you will get to ‘Free Spirit’ a cut work metal piece by Seattle artist Brandon Zebold that portrays the mid-century lifestyle of Duvall.
 It reflects the farming lifestyle of the Valley during that period as well as the infamous “Piano Drop” and “hippie” movement that was so important to establishing Duvall’s artistic character.